TeoZosa/pytudes/README.md

 License
 -------

-LeetCode is licensed under the Apache License, Version 2.0.
+pytudes is licensed under the Apache License, Version 2.0.
 See [LICENSE](./LICENSE) for the full license text.